Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Modelling Approach

 \section{Modelling Approach}

-In the Goody model, the $\Rt$-dependence is captured through the timescale ratio between the inner and outer scales, which presents as the growth of the $f^{-1}$ region in $\phi_{p\!p}$ illustrated in figure~\ref{fig:loglog}.
+In the Goody model, the $\Rt$-dependence is captured through the timescale ratio between the inner and outer scales, which presents as the growth of the $f^{-1}$ region in $\phi_{pp}$ illustrated in figure~\ref{fig:loglog}.
 Figure~\ref{fig:Goody} shows the pre-multiplied spectra for the boundary-layer data and the prediction from the Goody model.
-The model displays a strong Reynolds number dependence that, although very far off at the peak, captures the frequency-dependent growth and decay of the inner- and outer-scales faithfully.
-The matching between the inner- and outer-timescales is done via a single modified Lorentzian distribution.
+The model displays a strong Reynolds number dependence that, although very far off at the peak, captures the frequency-dependent growth and decay of the inner- and outer-scales faithfully. {A weakness of the Goody model is that} the matching between the inner- and outer-timescales is done via a \emph{single} modified Lorentzian distribution.
 A symptom of the fixed shape is that the peak separating the inner- and outer-scale behaviour in the pre-multiplied form has to rise to stay faithful to the gradients of growth and decay of these contributions.
-The result is a gross mismatch with the data at high Reynolds number (figure \ref{fig:Goody}).
-In addition, when the convective-ridge peak in Goody's model is scaled to remove the Reynolds number dependence, it becomes clear that this model also fails to reproduce correctly the growth in the energy content at low frequencies (high $T^+$).
-That is, it cannot reproduce the sub-convective ridge.
+The result is a gross mismatch with the data at high Reynolds number (figure \ref{fig:Goody}) although, both the inner and outer growth and decay are captured faithfully.
+Even after normalising the {inner} peak to remove Reynolds-number dependence, Goody's model fails to capture the growth in low-frequency (high-$T^+$) energy—the low-frequency portion of the 1-D spectrum.

+The models advanced here build on literature focusing on the increasing energy and length scales of the turbulent structures \citep{smits_high-reynolds_2011} as well as their invariance when scaled with inner and outer variables \citep{wei_properties_2005}.
+To solve for the pressure, we would need access to the full, 3-D velocity field.
+Instead, we use measurements of the wall-pressure with the knowledge that {the wall pressure is related to the velocity field through the pressure--Poisson equation, but this connection is non-local and involves multiple source terms; we therefore invoke it only as qualitative motivation.} The wall-pressure spectrum $\phi_{pp}$ is constructed in the frequency domain by combining two {spectral components} that broadly represent the contributions to the wall-pressure fluctuations from inner-scaled motions ($g_1$) and outer-scaled motions ($g_2$).